Aura Messaging Protocol (AMP)

 11. Receiving Messages

 When receiving, a device merges new facts and reduces channel state.
-It checks that the message epoch is either the current or pending epoch.
+It checks that the message epoch is the stable epoch or the single reducer-exposed successor epoch.
+It checks that the sender belongs to the membership commitment for that exact epoch.
 It checks that the generation is within the valid generation set.

 The device rederives the message key using the same KDF parameters.
 It decrypts the payload using AEAD with the message key and header.
 It advances the local receive ratchet.